Waste and water management

 Carbon Pricing

-We continued to assess our suppliers in 2022 and take steps to better understand and manage risks around the globe from a supply perspective.
+We continued to assess our suppliers in 2023 and take steps to better understand and manage risks around the globe from a supply perspective.
+In 2023 we also increased the scope of suppliers participating in our Supplier Sustainability Balanced Scorecard (SSBS) program to almost 100 suppliers, representing 80% of our upstream carbon emissions.

 Physical risks: Natural catastrophes